vbvr/AppleModemScript-sublime/docs/DialupServerGuide.md

 * Apple Modem Scripting Guide

-For the purposes of this guide, the stock Apple Internal 56K Modem in a PowerMac Sawtooth and Mac OS 9.2 are used, with BBEdit and Sublime Text as example editors.
+For the purposes of this guide, the stock Apple Internal 56K Modem in a PowerMac G4 AGP Graphics and Mac OS 9.2 are used, with BBEdit and Sublime Text as example editors.

 ## Computer Preparation